 For example, the diagram below defines the relation “Loves” for two collections of people: \(A\) = {Ella, Patrick, Malena, Breanna}, and \(B\) = {Laura, Stanley, Thelonious, Sophia}.
 A line between two people indicates that the person on the left loves the person on the right.

 A diagram showing a “Loves” relationship between two groups of people.
-In the diagram, Breanna loves Thelonius and Stanley, Malena loves Thelonius, Stanley, and Laura, Patrick loves Stanley, and Ella loves Stanley and Laura.
+In the diagram, Breanna loves Thelonious and Stanley, Malena loves Thelonious, Stanley, and Laura, Patrick loves Stanley, and Ella loves Stanley and Laura.

 Consider the following statements.